norvig/paip-lisp/docs/chapter19.md

 ```

 Now we're ready to define the parser.
-The main function parser takes a list of words to parse.
+The main function `parser` takes a list of words to parse.
 It calls `parse`, which returns a list of all parses that parse some subsequence of the words, starting at the beginning.
-parser keeps only the parses with no remainder-that is, the parses that span all the words.
+`parser` keeps only the parses with no remainder - that is, the parses that span all the words.

 ```lisp
 (defun parser (words)